WailBouhadda/Plant-Diseases-Classification/README.md

 ## Project Overview

 Welcome to the Plant Diseases Classification project, where we leverage deep learning techniques to classify plant diseases using the Plant Village dataset.
-Our goal is to develop a Convolutional Neural Network (CNN) model that can accurately identify various plant diseases, aiding in effective plant healthcare and management.
+Our goal is to develop a Convolutional Neural Network (CNN) model that can accurately identify various plant diseases aiding in effective plant healthcare and management.

 #### Project Goals